 Should an additional customer team requests to its PU supplier and the FIA to be able to run with a fuel and/or an engine oil different to the one(s) that is(are) already homologated for use with their engine; and should the PU supplier considers that this fuel and/or engine oil is(are) ready to be used in race events, the PU supplier may request approval of this(ese) fuel and/or engine oil.
-Once this(ese) fuel and/or engine oil are approved, an extra allocation of 30 operation hours may be given by FIA specifically and exclusively for endurance validation of this(ese) fuel and/or engine oil.
+Once this(ese) fuel and/or engine oil are approved, an extra allocation of 30 operation hours for the testing of Current generation PU may be given by the FIA specifically and exclusively for endurance validation of this(ese) fuel and/or engine oil.
 This extra allocation can only happen a maximum of 2 times per championship season in 2022 and 1 time per championship season from 2023 onwards.